SwissFederalArchives/version-link/documentation/core.md

 | sh | [http://www.w3.org/ns/shacl#](https://www.w3.org/TR/shacl/) | Inherited from the RDF Cube Schema for constratins. |

 ## Core Schema

 ### Classes

 #### vl:Identity {#Identity}
+Represents the current version of an identity (concept).
+The reason to not only have different [Versions](#Version) but also a current Identity is the idea to build easy SPARQL queries as long as the Identity history is not relevant.
+The Identity can usually be created programmatically (e.g. SPARQL Update) from the corresponding version.

 #### vl:Version {#Version}
+A certain state of the [Identity](#Identity).
+A change in the Identity leads to a new Version.

 #### vl:VersionedIdentitySet {#VersionedIdentitySet}
+Connects all the different objects of the versioned hierarchy.

 ### Properties
 #### vl:identity {#identity}